danielGalvao/danielGalvao.github.io/about.md

 I am currently almost 30 years old, and I have challenges every day, which makes me happy and is aligned with a lot of study and application of new technologies.

-My goal is to work out of Brazil for the Just, Starting a new life.
+My goal is to work out of Brazil for the JustDigital, Starting a new life.
 Until the challenges are others to motivate me.
 As a product, or a big company with its own product.

 Nowadays my interests are: React, Meteor, NodeJS, MongoDB, Redis, CSS, PHP, Python, ElasticSearch and DevOps.

 My hobbies are learning new things, staying with my family - wife, son and dog, and visiting new places, cities and countries.